-If there's one show that has had its fair share of ups and downs, it's American Horror Story.
-There's no denying the show has earned great acclaim in the past, consistently being nominated for Emmys and Golden Globes left and right.
-Its continuing success is also apparent through its subsequent spin-off series, American Horror Stories, currently streaming on Hulu.
+If there's one show that has had its ups and downs, it's American Horror Story.
+No one can deny the show has earned great acclaim in the past, earning nominations for Emmys and Golden Globes left and right.
+Its continuing success has spawned a spin-off series, American Horror Stories, currently streaming on Hulu.

 As consistently good as AHS has been in the past, like any horror anthology series, some seasons are inevitably going to be better than others.
 With AHS‘s newest season, Double Feature, set to air on August 25, and with FX renewing the show for three more seasons, we thought we'd take a look back at the past nine seasons of American Horror Story, and rank them worst to best.

 Although a serious case can be made for ranking any of the first three seasons as definitively “the best,” for our money, Coven earns that prestigious title.
 Having to follow up on the critical success of Asylum and Murder House was no doubt going to be difficult, but Coven pulled it off.